Skip to main content

 Cash ISAs

 If you have a cash individual savings account (ISA), the interest you get is tax free.
-ISA income does not use up your PSA.
+ISA income does not use up your personal savings allowance.

 NS&I products

 There are also a number of NS&I products, which are expressly free of tax, for example, fixed interest and index-linked National Savings Certificates and Premium Bonds.
-Income or prizes from these products do not count towards the PSA either.
+Income or prizes from these products do not count towards the personal savings allowance either.

 You can find more information about NS&I products from NS&I.